georgewritescode/Laravel-React-Typescript-Boilerplate/README.md

-# Laravel React Typescript Boilerplate / Starter Kit
+# Laravel React Typescript Boilerplate

 An opinionated boilerplate based on Laravel 5.6, React 16 and Typescript empowering you to get off the ground quickly without excessive fiddling with npm, webpack, laravel configuration files.